fbpx

 I am a public health researcher with a long-standing interest in research quality and integrity.
 This interest lies in a belief that science has helped solve important social and public health problems.
 Unlike the anti-science movement spreading misinformation about such successful public health measures as vaccines, I believe rational criticism is fundamental to science.

 The quality and integrity of research depends to a considerable extent on its methods.
-Each type of study design needs to have certain features in order for it to provide valid and useful information.
+Each type of study design needs to have certain features in order for it to valid and useful information.

 For example, researchers have known for decades that for studies evaluating the effectiveness of an intervention, a control group is needed to know whether any observed effects can be attributed to the intervention.

 Systematic reviews pulling together data from existing studies should describe how the researchers identified which studies to include, assessed their quality, extracted the data and preregistered their protocols.
-These features are necessary to ensure the review will all the available evidence and tell a reader which is worth attending to and which is not.
+These features are necessary to ensure the review will cover all the available evidence and tell a reader which is worth attending to and which is not.

 Certain types of studies, such as one-time surveys of convenience samples that aren’t representative of the target population, collect and analyze data in a way that does not allow researchers to determine whether one variable caused a particular outcome.